“Food-Water-Energy Nexus (SUGI-FEW nexus)”

 4.3 Overall conditions of the multinational call for proposals

 a.
-The budget earmarked by FAPESP for this call will be equivalent of up to € 600.000 (six hundred thousand euros).
+The budget earmarked by FAPESP for this call will be equivalent of up to € 1.000.000 (one million euros).

 b.
-This call will support collaborative research projects of multinational research teams for 36 months, beginning in mid-2018, to be selected with a two-stage procedure (Outline Proposal stage followed by a Full Proposal stage for the projects that successfully go through the previous stage).
+This call will support collaborative research projects of multinational research teams for 36 months, to be selected with a two-stage procedure (Pre-Proposal stage followed by a Full Proposal stage for the projects that successfully go through the previous stage).

 d.
 Funding should support proposals that combine significant contributions by scientists from at least three of the participating countries.